TawalMc/tawaldevuniverse/data/blog/offside/steps-to-write-code-for-embedded-systems.md

 ![A human who is thinking](https://i.pinimg.com/564x/31/01/b1/3101b17c829563c2cedfaf19bd78ea77.jpg)

-THis article is also available on my [Hashnode](https://tawalmcblog.hashnode.dev/) account.
+This article is also available on my [Hashnode](https://tawalmcblog.hashnode.dev/) account.

 # So we need to write the firmware for our next embedded project